hangrydave/HaloMapFileParser/README.md

 This is a program I'm writing to learn more about how the Blam engine tag resource system works.
-At this point, I've only tested Halo Custom Edition levels.

 ## Handy resources: